Hans-Van/Weather-Dashboard/README.md

    - Ensures IAM policies provide necessary permissions for bucket creation, data upload, and public read access.

 3. **Automation via AWS Lambda**:
-   - A Lambda function (`gd_notifications.py`) is used to handle periodic tasks or events triggered by changes in S3 or external triggers.
    - Code versioned locally and managed in GitHub, with deployment via AWS.

 4. **Version Control**: